 Canada Life Reviews

-Many third-party services provide reviews for different insurance companies.
-You should take these reviews with a grain of salt.
+Many third-party services provide reviews for different life insurance companies.
+You should take any reviews with a grain of salt.

-Canada Life reviews average 2.5 (out of 5) on Google.
+Canada Life insurance reviews average 2.5 (out of 5) on Google.
 Its performance on Insureye is less than flattering, though.
-The insurer could only manage a score of 1.4 out of 5.
+The insurer could only manage a life insurance review score of 1.3 out of 5.
 With that said, such a score is not typical for a business of its size.
 For example, Manulife and SunLife, two of its most important competitors, came up with similar scores — 1.6 and 1.5, respectively.

 We also analyzed how Canada Life reviews rank with the Better Business Bureau (BBB).
 BBB, a non-profit corporation, promotes marketplace trust by grading life insurance companies on several parameters.
 While the provider has mostly negative customer reviews on BBB (1.0 out of 5 stars), it notched up the best-possible rating of A+ BBB Rating, which all things considered, is pretty good.